Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 Now, we define how an action model affects an observational epistemic model, — potentially modifying the doxastic states and observations of a set of agents.
 In general, these actions are acts of communication between agents which can consist in verbal announcements or visual gesture, and can be either genuine or deceptive.
 As in usual settings, such communication can be public, private or semi-private, but might involve both verbal and visual information herein.
 Moreover, notice that while in~\cite{BB23}, actions of communication are \emph{truthful}, we consider both truthful and untruthful actions here, as we want to address different forms of communication.
 In addition, our action models are enriched with \emph{postconditions}, which stand as descriptions of how certain facts change after an action, following e.g.~\cite{DK08}.
-In our case, postconditions are used to express changes in the facts that an agent is observing.
+In our case, postconditions are used to express changes in the facts that an agent is observing, as well as changes in the agent's observations themselves.

 \begin{definition} Let $\model=\tup{W,\set{R_a}_{a\in\agt},V}$ be a relational model, and let $\amodel=\tup{E,\{\ra_a\}_{a\in\agt},\pre,\post}$ be an action model.
 We define their product $\model\otimes\amodel=\tup{W',\{R'_a\}_{a\in\agt},V'}$, where: \begin{itemize} \item $W'=\set{(w,e)\in W\times E \mid \model,w\models\pre(e)}$; \item $(w,e) R'_a (v,f)$ if and only if $wR_av$ and $e \ra_a f$, for all $a\in\agt$; \item $V'(p) = \{(w,e) \mid \model,w\models \post(e)(p)\}$. \end{itemize} \end{definition}